 The EDMG BRP-TX packets sent by the initiator in a BRP TXSS procedure shall be separated by SIFS interval.
+The responder shall then send a BRP frame to the initiator containing feedback based on measurements it performed during the Initiator BRP TXSS.
+The BRP frame with feedback transmitted by the responder is separated from the last EDMG BRP-TX packet transmitted by the initiator by an MBIFS interval.

+A BRP frame with feedback transmitted in a BRP TXSS shall have the SNR Present subfield within the FBCK-TYPE field set to 1, the Sector ID Order subfield set to 1, the EDMG Extension Flag set to 1 and the EDMG Channel Measurement Present set to 1.
+In the EDMG Sector ID Order subfield the SISO IDs indicate the AWV IDs, TX antennas and RX Antennas of Sectors that were received in the last BRP TXSS.
+The SNRs subfield in the Channel Measurement Feedback indicates the SNRs with which these sectors have been received.
+The BRP-CDOWNs associated with each SISO ID indicate the BRP-CDOWN of the packet in which the sector has been received.

+In an Initiator BRP TXSS, the BRP CDOWN field within the EDMG BRP Request element in each transmitted EDMG BRP-TX packet shall contain the total number of transmissions remaining until the end of the Initiator BRP TXSS, such that the first EDMG BRP-TX packet transmitted in the Initiator BRP TXSS has the BRP CDOWN field set to (Ninit + 1) × (Rresp + 1) – 1 and the last packet has the BRP CDOWN field set to 0.
+The use of BRP CDOWN is illustrated in Figure 95 and Figure 96.

+If the BRP TXSS includes receive training of the responder, the initiator shall transmit one EDMG BRP-RX packet MBIFS interval after the reception of the BRP frame sent by the responder with feedback of the Initiator BRP TXSS.

-If the procedure includes a Responder BRP TXSS, the responder shall send the first EDMG BRP-TX packet MBIFS after the last EDMG BRP-TX packet transmitted by the initiator.
+If the procedure includes a Responder BRP TXSS, the responder shall send the first EDMG BRP-TX packet MBIFS after the EDMG BRP-TX packet sent by the initiator or, if receive training of the responder is not performed, the BRP frame with feedback transmitted by the responder within the Initiator BRP TXSS.
 The EDMG BRP-TX packets sent by the responder in a BRP TXSS procedure shall be separated by SIFS interval.

-In an Initiator BRP TXSS, the BRP CDOWN field within the EDMG BRP Request element in each transmitted EDMG BRP-TX packet shall contain the total number of transmissions remaining until the end of the Initiator BRP TXSS, such that the first EDMG BRP-TX packet transmitted in the Initiator BRP TXSS has the BRP CDOWN field set to (Ninit + 1) × (Rresp + 1) – 1 and the last packet has the BRP CDOWN field set to 0.
-The use of BRP CDOWN is illustrated in Figure 96 and Figure 97.

-If the BRP TXSS includes a Responder BRP TXSS, the BRP CDOWN field within the EDMG BRP Request element in each transmitted EDMG BRP-TX packet shall contain the total number of transmissions remaining until the end of the Responder BRP TXSS, such that the first EDMG BRP-TX packet transmitted in the Responder BRP TXSS has the BRP CDOWN field set to (Nresp + 1) × (Rinit + 1) – 1, and the last packet has the BRP CDOWN field set to 0.
+The BRP CDOWN field within the EDMG BRP Request element in each transmitted EDMG BRP-TX packet shall contain the total number of transmissions remaining until the end of the Responder BRP TXSS, such that the first EDMG BRP-TX packet transmitted in the Responder BRP TXSS has the BRP CDOWN field set to (Nresp + 1) × (Rinit + 1) – 1, and the last packet has the BRP CDOWN field set to 0.

-For a MIMO BRP TXSS procedure, the receiver shall obtain channel measurements during the reception of the transmitted EDMG BRP-TX packets using all of its DMG antennas simultaneously, and provide feedback for each of its DMG antennas, as defined in 10.38.9.5.4.

-10.38.9.5.4 BRP TXSS feedback

-BRP frames with feedback exchanged in a BRP TXSS shall not include a TRN field.

-If the BRP TXSS does not include a Responder BRP TXSS, the responder shall send a BRP frame to the initiator containing feedback based on measurements the responder performed during the BRP TXSS.
-The BRP frame transmitted by the responder is separated from the last EDMG BRP-TX packet transmitted by the initiator by a BRPIFS interval.

 If the BRP TXSS includes a Responder BRP TXSS, the initiator shall send a BRP frame to the responder containing feedback based on measurements it performed.
-The BRP frame with feedback transmitted by the initiator is separated from the last EDMG BRP-TX packet transmitted by the responder by a BRPIFS interval.
-The responder shall then send a BRP frame to the initiator containing feedback based on measurements it performed.
-The BRP frame with feedback sent by the responder is separated from the BRP frame with feedback sent by the initiator by a SIFS interval.
+The BRP frame with feedback transmitted by the initiator is separated from the last EDMG BRP-TX packet transmitted by the responder by an MBIFS interval.

-The BRP packet sent by the responder with feedback of a BRP TXSS shall be transmitted with the same DMG antenna and antenna configuration used in the setup phase.
-The BRP packet sent by the responder with feedback of a BRP TXSS shall be received by the initiator with the same DMG antenna and antenna configuration used in the setup phase.

-If the BRP TXSS includes a Responder BRP TXSS, the BRP packet sent by the initiator with feedback shall be transmitted with the same DMG antenna and antenna configuration used in the setup phase.
-The BRP packet sent by the initiator with feedback shall be received by the responder with the same DMG antenna and antenna configuration used in the setup phase.